DragonSystems/DragonSystem/README.md

 **Note**:- Make sure you can run `git`, `docker ps`, `docker-compose` without any issue and without sudo command.

-### Install dragon-system
+## Install dragon-system

 `sudo npm install -g dragon-system`

-### Run a test setup
+## Run a test setup

-Create a workplace (you can use any name for the directory) where you clone the DragonSite and DragonAPI.
+#### Create a workplace

 `mkdir dragon-workspace`

-Change the directory to that directory
+You can use any name for the directory.
+It will use as the directory to clone the DragonSite and DragonAPI.Change the directory to that directory;

 `cd dragon-workspace`